tranek/GASDocumentation/README.md

 * Bug Fix: Improved thread safety of GameplayTag operations.
 * New: Exposed SourceObject to GameplayAbility's `K2_CanActivateAbility` method.
 * New: Native GameplayTags.
 Introducing a new `FNativeGameplayTag`, these make it possible to do one off native tags that are correctly registered and unregistered when the module is loaded and unloaded.
-* New: Added new method `GrantAndActivateAbilityOnSelfWithParams` which allows Designers to pass in FGameplayEventData when granting and then activating an ability from Blueprint.
+* New: Updated `GiveAbilityAndActivateOnce` to pass in FGameplayEventData parameter.
 * New: Improved ScalableFloats in the GameplayAbilities plugin to support dynamic lookup of curve tables from the new Data Registry System.
 Added a ScalableFloat header for easier reuse of the generic struct outside the abilities plugin.
 * New: Added code support for using the GameplayTag UI in other Editor customizations via GameplayTagsEditorModule.
 * New: Modified UGameplayAbility's PreActivate method to optionally take in trigger event data.